 - Pour 1 tablespoon of batter per pancake and cook for 1-2 minutes or until the sides start to dry out.

-- Flip over and cook for an extra 30 sec-1 minute.
+- Flip the pancakes and cook them for an extra 30-60 seconds.

-- Store the baby banana pancakes in a sealed container in the fridge for up to 3 days or freeze in ziplock bags and thaw at room temperature 1 hour before serving.
+- Store the baby banana pancakes in a sealed container in the fridge for up to 3 days or freeze them in zip-lock bags and thaw them at room temperature for 1 hour before serving.